mhenke/neovim-protocol-2015/THEATRE.md

 ## Core Principles

+---

+## Core Principles

+### 0. **Source of Truth for Level Definitions**

+For all active game content, including level briefings, initial text, target text, tasks, hints, and lore fragments, the **codebase (specifically `constants_static.ts`) serves as the primary and definitive source of truth**.
+While `LEVEL.md` and other documentation files describe the design intent and pedagogical goals, any discrepancies between documentation and code must be resolved by aligning the documentation with the code's current implementation.
+Developers and auditors should always consult `constants_static.ts` first for the current state of a level.

+---

 ### 1. **Skill Introduction Flexibility**

 Teaching levels may introduce multiple related NeoVim commands or concepts together when pedagogically appropriate (for example, the Basic Navigation cluster: h/j/k/l, w/b, 0/$, gg/G).
-This approach supports teaching coherent workflows without forcing artificial fragmentation; 'Challenge' or 'Workflow' levels may still combine and rigorously test multiple previously learned skills.
+This approach supports teaching coherent workflows without forcing artificial fragmentation; 'Challenge' or 'Workflow' levels may still combine and rigorously rigorously test multiple previously learned skills.

 | NeoVim Action                          | Narrative Frame (2015 Cyberpunk)                                         |
 | :------------------------------------- | :----------------------------------------------------------------------- |